maxmalkhazov/maxmalkhazov-face-recognition-app/README.md

+# Face Recognition App

+*Using a machine learning API, this app detects human faces in the image uploaded by the user.*

+## Usage

+The Predict API returns probability scores on the likelihood that the media contains human faces.
+If human faces are detected, the model will also return the coordinate locations of those faces with a bounding box.

+The returned ‘bounding_box’ values are the coordinates of the box outlining each face within the image.
+They are specified as float values between 0 and 1, relative to the image size; the top-left coordinate of the image is (0.0, 0.0), and the bottom-right of the image is (1.0, 1.0).
+If the original image size is (500 width, 333 height), then the box above corresponds to the box with top-left corner at (208 x, 83 y) and bottom-right corner at (175 x, 139 y).
+Note that if the image is rescaled (by the same amount in x and y), then box coordinates remain the same.
+To convert back to pixel values, multiply by the image size, width (for “left_col” and “right_col”) and height (for “top_row” and “bottom_row”).

+You can find more info here: https://clarifai.com/models/face-detection-image-recognition-model-a403429f2ddf4b49b307e318f00e528b-detection

+## Built With
+ JavaScript, CSS3, React, NPM, Node.js, Express.js, PostgreSQL.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>